niuers/niuers.github.io/_posts/2021-07-18-String Problems.md

         * [LC6.
 ZigZag Conversion][LC6.
 ZigZag Conversion]

 3. Anagrams
-    1. Two strings are anagrams if and only if their sorted strings are equal.
+    1. Two strings are anagrams if and only if their sorted strings are equal (implicitly they have the same length).
     2. Two strings are anagrams if and only if their character counts (respective number of occurrences of each character) are the same.
     3. The main issue is how to generate the key for the dictionary?
         1. Sort each string, and use the sorted string as key, `O(KlogK)`, where `K` is the string length